 brackets sandwiched the brace.
 I did this because I

-felt drilling holes in the brace limited the final
+felt drilling holes in the brace limited my options

-positioning and my goal to get these things adjusted
+positioning and my goal was to get these things

-so that none of the horns would be rubbing or touching
+positioned just right so none of the horns would be rubbing or touching

 If you're wondering what hole I used to bolt these brackets